yjysquid/DATA115/README.md

 # DATA115: Washington State Government Finance Data
 ## Motivation
+As a senior student with Accounting major, I have been curious about how Washington state's tax incomes contribute to the state government's finance.
+In this project, I'm going to explore the finances data of Washington state government from 2015 to 2019.
 ### Questions:
 #### (1) Which resource accounts for the most revenue of the state government?
 #### (2) Which resource of the revenue has the highest growth rate in the last 5 years?
 #### (3) What is the trend of the fiscal year financial balance of WA in the past 10 years?
-Surplus or debt?
-Growing or decline?
+1. What percentage does taxes account for the total revenue of the state government?
+2. which tax category contributes to the largest portion?
+3.
 ## Data Sources
 In this project, both Washington State government's [finances data](Raw_Data/WAgov_Finance_2012_2019.csv) and [detailed tax colleciton data](Raw_Data/WA_TaxCollectionsDetailed_2016_to_2020.csv) are obtained from US Census Bureau.
 According to US Census Brueau, the data is collected by a mail canvass of state government offices that are directly involved with state finance and state-administrated tax.
 The finances data contains total of 384 recordes about the government's revenues, taxes, and expenditures from 2012 to 2019.